jhdavis8/game-import-test/README.md

 # educational-phaser-game-template

-Template for designing educational Phaser Games
+Template for designing educational Phaser Games.
+Currently archived and not actively developed.

 # Important Files